kem02/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. 	`terraform apply —auto-approve`

+#### Terraform Destroy

+`terraform destroy`
+This will destroy resources.

+You can also use the auto appove flag to skip the approve prompt eg. `terraform apply --auto-approve`

 ### Terraform Lock Files